Senator Tim Kaine ‘Lauds’ Son Linwood’s Anti-Donald Trump Protest After Arrest

 Senator Tim Kaine has appreciated his son’s anti-Donald Trump protest, after Linwood Michael Kaine got arrested.
 The U.S. senator’s youngest son, 24, was among the five counter-protesters who got arrested after they tried to disrupt the “March 4 Trump” rally in St. Paul.
 A sixth person was arrested by the State Patrol at the Capitol.

-The other five people have been identified as Anton William Bueckert (29), Haley Ryan (23), Isabell Kimball (26), Glenn Kimball (22) and Jonathan Adams (25).
-Bueckert is from Ontario, Canada, Ryan from Minnesota and the other three from Minneapolis.
+The other five people have been identified as Anton William Bueckert (29), Haley Ryan (23), Isabell Kimball (26), Glenn Kimball (22), and Jonathan Adams (25).
+Bueckert is from Ontario, Canada, Ryan from Minnesota, and the other three from Minneapolis.

 Senator Kaine was Hillary Clinton’s running mate in the 2016 Presidential Elections.
 After his son’s arrest, the Democratic senator from Virginia said he “loved” it.